 Alan W. Tompkins

-Alan Tompkins serves as the President of the Foundation.
+Alan Tompkins is the founder and serves as President of the Foundation.
 He is an avid bluegrass music fan and an established banjo and acoustic bass player whose album, No Part of Nothin’, was released in 2012.
 He is Vice President and General Counsel of Unity Hunt, Inc., in Dallas where he manages legal matters for the Lamar Hunt family and their affiliated entities.
 A native of western Kentucky, Alan moved to Texas in 1983 to earn an MBA from SMU and went on to become licensed as both an attorney and CPA in Texas.
 He has served on the boards of several charitable organizations including AFI-Dallas International Film Festival, FC Dallas Foundation, Pegasus Theatre, and For The Love Of The Lake Foundation, and is a former chair of the State Bar of Texas Entertainment & Sports Law Section.
 Alan’s love of music began in Kentucky at an early age, and he played southern gospel and country music extensively as a teenager.
 With Gerald Jones, Alan co-founded the Frisco Bluegrass Festival held at Pizza Hut Park in Frisco, Texas (2006-07) and Acoustic Music Camp, an instructional institute for acoustic musicians.
 Alan is a graduate of the International Bluegrass Music Association’s Leadership Bluegrass class of 2009, and served as Chair of the Leadership Bluegrass Planning Committee from 2011-2014.
 For more about Alan, see AlanTompkins.com.

 Gerald L. Jones